MARYLAND STATE DEPARTMENT OF EDUCATION

 national origin, gender, and religion

-& The Americans with Disabilities Act Amendment Act of 2008
+& The Americans with Disabilities Act of 1990 as amended.

 & The Governor's Code of Fair Employment Practices